soravux/slc/README.md

 * Add source of message in receive()
 * Add a way to know when the client is connected to the server. (connect() blocking? method that returns if connection is successful?)
 * Support data more than 2**32 (maybe?)
+* Add a way to allow users to choose values (ie. compression factor, )
+* Add timeouts on receive()

+## Choices

+* Serialization
+** Pickle?
+JSON?
+MessagePack?
+Fallbacks from one to another?